 Last weekend Cassandra and I hosted workshop 4 The Dark Arts.
 It was attended by 4 lovely ladies, three were previous acquaintances and the other had met Cassandra briefly at the All Hallows Gathering.

 Our introduction evening around the hearth was most informative.
 Many subjects were raised and questions asked connected to the theme of this particular workshop.
 The group members’ past experiences had shaped their views and practices providing each of them with varied perspectives.
 We discussed the subjects of Psychic Vampirism, Hauntings, Spirit Possession and listened to group members relating their own intriguing experiences.

 Saturday afternoon continued with talks and discussions on dark deities, curse breaking and image magic.
-Cassandra and I explained our own methods and group members related their own experiences.
+Cassandra and I explained our own methods and group members related their experiences.
 We also discussed ethics and how these vary for each person.

 The practical part of the afternoon began with providing information on Spirit Houses, their uses and how to construct them.

 Cassandra has a magnificent example of a spirit house in her cottage that was once displayed at the Museum of Witchcraft and Magic .
 The group studied it for a while before they set about constructing their own.
 These creations need to be of intricate designs, so we did not expect completion of the spirit houses, only the construction of the foundation to be taken home and worked on.

 As we reached the destination, a thick blanket of mist awaited us!
-On a recent visit to the site Cassandra and I could see it in the distance from the road, but the shroud of mist had hidden it from view.
+On a recent visit to the site Cassandra and I could see the site in the distance from the road, but the shroud of mist had hidden it from view.
 As we walked over the moor towards it, the site remained invisible and our group members had no idea where they were going.
 As we approached the site, the silhouetted shape of the granite could be seen, but it could easily have been mistaken for a group of trees.